cannlytics/cannlytics/api/stats/readme.md

 message = response.json()['message']
 ```

-A typical response includes a list of `samples` with `potential_aromas` and `potential_effects`.
+A typical response includes a list of `samples` with `predicted_aromas` and `predicted_effects`.
 There are also `model_stats`, summary statistics for each aroma and effect, and a `prediction_id` for each sample that can be used for reporting actual effects and aromas.

 ```json
 [{